Understand the Canadian education system

 Primary education

 The Canadian primary education stage typically begins when a child turns six and ends at around 12 or 13.
-Primary education in Canada focuses on teaching children the fundamentals of reading, writing and arithmetic, as well as introducing them to other basic topics such as science, social studies and the arts.
+Primary education in Canada focuses on teaching children the fundamentals of reading, writing and arithmetic and introducing them to other basic topics such as science, social studies and the arts.

 Canadian primary schools also emphasise developing children's character by teaching them respect for others, the value of hard work, and team-oriented activities.